sampsapursiainen/zeffiro_interface/scripts/studies/mri2mesh/README.md

 	export PATH="$FREESURFER_BIN:$PATH"

+	export SUBJECTS_DIR="/path/to/folder/with/freesurfer/input/files"

-Then either `source $HOME/.bashrc` before running the script, or log out and then back in to have the changes in `.basrc` to take effect.
+Then either `source $HOME/.bashrc` before running the script, or log out and then back in to have the changes in `.bashrc` to take effect.

 ## [import\_segmentation.zef](./import_segmentation.zef) documentation